sathvik213/Adaptive-AI-Interface/README.md

 Kindly ignore the noise around, and I am just checking my frame on my computer constantly instead of looking at the cam!
 [![Watch the Video](https://img.youtube.com/vi/caxAyv9KyK8/0.jpg)](https://www.youtube.com/watch?v=caxAyv9KyK8)

-## Working Demo(sometimes it might take more time to load, so please hang on!!):
+## Working Demo(sometimes it might take more time to load, so please hang on  feel free to run it locally!!):

 https://adaptive-ai-trust-simulator-demo.streamlit.app/